simonduf/jchart2d-code/readme-binaries.txt

 * Fixed unreported issue whith missing x axis line when chart.getAxisX().setPaintScale(false);
     chart.getAxisX().getAxisTitle().setTitle(null);
+* Fixed bug: Trace2DReplacing did not work as described in contract (javadoc).
 !
 Improved performance of ITracePoint.setLocation(double, double): This was O(n) where n was amount of points in a trace in any case except boundary increase.
 Now it is only O(n) if an extremum was diminished via that method.
 !
 Introduced data accumulation API.
 This allows you to have traces with 10^6 points painted with increased speed while zooming in